Must Love Dogs: How to Attract Pet Parents to Your Restaurant

 States that allow pets into outdoor dining by regulation:

-NOTE: These laws DO NOT apply to service animals, which as defined by federal law are dogs who do work or perform tasks for individuals with disabilities, are allowed in places of public accommodation.
-Unless service animals are disrupting the business/restaurant, they are allowed into any dining area, but not the areas where food is prepared or stored.
+NOTE: These laws DO NOT apply to service animals, which, as defined by federal law, are dogs that do work or perform tasks for individuals with disabilities, and are allowed in places of public accommodation.
+Unless service animals are disrupting the business/restaurant, they are allowed into any dining area, just not the areas where food is prepared or stored.

 Visit this site for a detailed list of states with laws and regulations on the books.

 Everyone knows New Yorkers love their pups.
-One of the dog-friendliest cities in the US, there are more pooch patios opening around the five boroughs every day.
+One of the dog-friendliest cities in the US, more pooch patios are opening around the five boroughs every day.
 Here are just a few.

 An Upper West Side waterfront spot built into an elevated stone structure, Boat Basin is a popular dog-friendly dining destination.